klipan/Humanity/Assignment/README.txt

 The ChromeDriver controls the browser using Chrome's automation proxy framework.
 The server expects you to have Chrome installed in the default location for each system:

-Download ChromeDriver on this [link](https://chromedriver.storage.googleapis.com/index.html) (version I am currently using is 2.41)
+Download ChromeDriver on this [link](https://chromedriver.storage.googleapis.com/index.html)

 Set path of ChromeWebDriver: